 Meet the Dirty Five

 Unfortunately, not everyone is on the same page.
 Corporations that have the potential to give a significant impact are funding activities and projects that threaten the lives of millions of people as well as the survival of our planet.
 Five of the most powerful financial institutions, namely: Citigroup, JPMorgan Chase, Goldman Sachs, HSBC, and BlackRock, have acquired a bad reputation – they are now being referred to as the “Dirty Five”.
-These financial institutions need to be stopped by any means necessary, as they are actively playing a role in damaging our planet through providing debt and equity financing to companies that are engaged in crude oil extraction in The Amazon rainforest.
+These financial institutions need to be stopped by any means necessary, as they are actively playing a role in damaging our planet by providing debt and equity financing to companies that are engaged in crude oil extraction in The Amazon rainforest.

 The Amazon is a unique ecosystem, which plays a critical role in the functioning of Earth’s climate, both regionally and globally.
 Its destruction will mean doom for the world.
 This rainforest accounts for five percent of the forest cover in the world and the absorption of nearly a quarter of the Earth’s greenhouse gas emissions is attributed to it.
 It is one of Earth’s natural thermostats, playing a huge role in influencing weather patterns and regulating the global climate.
 The Amazon covers around five percent of the Earth’s surface and is home to a third of the plant and animal biodiversity in the world.
 It is also the home of fifty percent of the Amazon’s indigenous peoples.

 As of now, the Amazon rainforest is experiencing massive destruction from human activities.
 One major project that threatens this vital ecosystem is the new oil drilling in the western Amazon.
 If left unchecked, this operation threatens to destroy the entire biodiversity of the rainforest, and the livelihood of the indigenous people, a community that has only known the rainforest as their home.